Clinica Doctor Balcangiu-Stroescu

 What should we know about protein powders?

-• to check sugar content and ingredient list
+• - check the sugar content and ingredient list

-Maximum caution in: patients with kidney disease, liver disease, diabetes, psychiatric disorders, children, pregnancy, and frail elderly.
+Maximum caution is required in: patients with kidney disease, liver disease, diabetes, psychiatric conditions, children, pregnancy, and frail elderly persons.

 Conclusion

-Proteins are the foundation of structure and metabolic balance.
+Proteins are the foundation of structural integrity and metabolic balance.

-Quality, the right quantity, and correct distribution make the difference between functional and unbalanced nutrition.
+Quality, appropriate quantity, and correct distribution make the difference between functional nutrition and unbalanced nutrition.

 Ready to schedule?